trggr/trggr.github.io/_posts/2016-12-22-number-of-k-combinations.md

     3! = 6

-So now, out of 24 snakes, only six give us what we need and we have:

-    24/6 = 4!/3! = 4, or
+Out of 24 snakes, only four give us what we need: 4!/3! = 24/6 = 4, or

     N!/K!  = permutations(N)/permutations(K)                     (1)

-And this is the way to count the number of ways to pick three combinations out of four items.
+And this is the way to count the number of ways to pick three items out of four items.

 Permutations divided by permutations - this so far looks good.

-Only what if I know want to count the ways to get two items out of four?
-In other words, will it work the same if I want to count snakes' heads and necks only?
+Only what if I now want to count the ways to get two items out of four?
+In other words, will it work the same if I want to count snakes' with unique heads and necks only?

 If I'll try to use formula (1), it'll give me 12 snakes with heads and necks made out of 1 and 2.
 This is too many.
 We know there are only four: 1, 2, 7, 8.